JianghaoL/Blender_Unity_Communicator/README.md

 ## How to Set Up?
 ### On Blender Side
-Add the python script `Blender_Unity_Communicator` the way you would when adding an add-on!
+Add the python script `Blender_Unity_Communicator.py` the way you would when adding an add-on!

 **Specifically, here is how you can set it up:**
 First, go to the `Add-ons` tab